 I’ve studied or tutored just about every literary time period there is, from Old English to Modernism to the present day, and I honestly love so many writers from all of them with all of my heart.
 I love Beowulf and Chaucer, Shakespeare and Keats, Jane Austen and the Brontës and Elizabeth Gaskell and Charles Dickens and Dostoyevsky and Katherine Mansfield and Ford Madox Ford and oh no I forgot Mary Shelley we have to go back.
 Homer and Virgil have had the biggest influence on my reading life.

 My PhD was in children’s fantasy, so I love C.S.
 Lewis, Lewis Carroll, T.H.
 White, Rosemary Sutcliff, Beatrix Potter, and Richard Adams (I still don’t know if Watership Down is actually a children’s book, but it’s a book about rabbits who are also epic heroes and that’s all you can ask for from a book).
 I also talk about Paddington Bear a lot.

 Peter S. Beagle’s The Last Unicorn is a perfect book.
 So is P.D.
 James’s The Children of Men, Dodi Smith’s I Capture the Castle, and W. Somerset Maugham’s The Painted Veil.
 I love Laini Taylor and V.E.
 Schwab and Neil Gaiman and Jonathan Strange and Mr Norrell.
 Jude Morgan writes sentences so gorgeous I cry.
 I recently started reading my way through Daphne du Maurier and oh my goodness.
-And if we’re talking writers, not necessarily of novels, I would give my left kidney to write like Steven Moffat (Jekyll, people.
+And if we’re talking writers, not necessarily of novels, I would give my left kidney to write like Steven Moffat on a good day (Jekyll, people.
 If you haven’t watched it you should).

 But if I had to pick one…